bleroy/3d-junkyard/DecentUSB/readme.md

 * Start, select, option, reset: enables console key control, for example through an external keyboard
 * SIO clock in/out, data in/out and command: enables SIO device simulation
 * Joystick port 1 up, down, left, right and fire as well as A_POT: enables joystick simulation
-* Potentially other signals, including analog, using the extra free GPIOs on the Pi
+* Potentially other signals using the remaining free GPIOs on the Pi

 ## External interfaces